HOSEKI7/MoviesBox/README.md

 # MoviesBox-with-bun-express

 Streaming platform(fake) and film list web base, connect and fetch Movies data from Database.
 Build with HTML, CSS, JS, Bun with Express and MYSQL.
+Focus learning to make an interactive and good looking IU and data fetching from database.

 <img src="img/Home_Preview.png" />